hackclub/hackclub/workshops/drumpad/README.md

 }
 ```
-What we did above is we created a function called `play()` and it receives a parameter which is `link`, which is the link to the sound hosted on AWS (Amazon Web Services), don't worry, you won't need to host your files by yourself.
+What we did above is we created a function called `play()` and it receives a parameter which is `link`.
+This is the link to the sound hosted on AWS (Amazon Web Services).
+Don't worry, you won't need to host your files by yourself.
 You can use mine.
-We then create an audio object and pass the `link` to the object, and then what we do is we just load the audio with the `load()` function and play it with the `play` function.
+We then create an audio object and pass `link` to the object.
+Now we can just load the audio with the `load()` function and play it with the `play()` function.

 All we need to do now is add an on click event to each of our nested `divs` then we call the `play()` function and pass the link to the sound file as our parameter.